Skip to content

 Summary

-Initializing a disk in Windows 11 is how you get new storage ready to use.
-You can use the Settings app or Disk Management, choosing GPT for modern drives, and then format it to give it a drive letter.
+Initializing a disk in Windows 11 prepares new storage for use through either the Settings app or Disk Management.
+Choosing GPT works best for modern drives before formatting assigns a drive letter.

 Does initializing a disk erase existing data?